miklevin/MikeLev.in/_posts/2025-03-16-hot-prompt-injection-ai-workflow.md

 ---

+## Final Hurrah For Tonight

+> I am running out of steam.
+The adenosine is building up.
+Sleep is imminent,
+> and I can't push myself as hard as I did about a month ago when I came down
+> with a cold.
+It's all about rabbit hole avoidance and next step staging.

 **Me**: Let's go for the easiest non-breaking pickings for slimming down `starter_flow.py`.
 I'm actually going to trash `test_flow.py`.
 Hey, with this auto-configuring plugin system, why not?
 Focus all the innovations down on one